barseghyanartur/faker-file/docs/recipes.rst

     Faker.add_provider(TxtFileProvider)
     Faker.add_provider(ZipFileProvider)

     # Define a file storage.
+When working with Django and FileSystemStorage
+    # you need to set the value of `root_path` argument to
+    # `settings.MEDIA_ROOT`.
     FS_STORAGE = FileSystemStorage(
         root_path=settings.MEDIA_ROOT,
         rel_path="tmp"